 For Vikram, initially more intent on assimilating to their new life than Hel, such amnesia is a constituent element of all urban living: ‘It was just the density of population that caused this feeling, the way that living chockablock with others encouraged anonymity, each member of a crowd consciously shutting out everyone else until one felt surrounded by ignored strangers’ (2019: 91).
-Conscious exclusion of others results in a feeling akin to ghostliness: Vikram is inspired to metaphors of haunting by a line from a novel called The Pyronauts by Ezra Sleight, a famous sci-fi writer from the alternative United States, unknown in this universe: ‘Every big city has its ghosts’ (2019: 91).
+Conscious exclusion of others results in a feeling akin to ghostliness: Vikram is inspired to metaphors of haunting by a line from a novel called The Pyronauts by Ezra Sleight, a famous sci-fi writer from the alternative United States, unknown in this universe: ‘Every big city has its ghosts’ (2019: 91, original emphasis).
 To walk the city streets is to be surrounded by the absent presences of those who share one’s space but not one’s thoughts.

 And yet in a city where refugees are regularly disparaged as ‘aliens’ (2019: 35) and where, as one UDP expresses it, ‘[a]lien is how anybody sane would feel, in the face of a life that’s so unfair’ (2019: 241), amnesia assumes a more active and pernicious form, and ghosts signify more than the conventional anonymity of crowded streets.
 Resistance to difference, denial of alternative cultures and the determination on the part of even some UDPs (including Teresa Klay, the intern tasked with helping Hel research Sleight’s life) ‘to destroy all evidence of [the] past’ (2019: 304), are attitudes amplified by the multiverse.
 They might collectively be described by Sarah Schulman’s term, ‘gentrification of the mind’, which refers to the ‘spiritual gentrification’ accompanying the concrete processes of urban regeneration and replacement, as well as ‘the destruction of culture and relationship’ (Schulman 2012: 14).
 Schulman’s term denotes a collective failure of memory and imagination, the death of diverse, dissenting, bohemian thinking and thus the ‘institutionalization’ and homogenization of culture (2012: 14).
-Hegemonic in nature, gentrification of the mind afflicts those most adversely impacted by gentrification, those ‘not represented’ and without ‘consciousness about the reality of their own condition’.
+Hegemonic in nature, gentrification of the mind afflicts those most adversely impacted by gentrification, those ‘not represented’ and without ‘consciousness about the reality of their own condition’ (Schulman 2012: 14).
 The result is not only a loss of memory but also ‘a diminished consciousness about how political and artistic change get made’ (2012: 14) in a gentrified sociopolitical landscape inclined towards the expunging of difference and the promulgation of neo-liberal values.

 Hel’s resistance to the gentrification of the mind (which sometimes manifests as blatant anti-UDP discrimination) is demonstrated by her commitment to memorializing the world she fled.
 Central to this memorialization is Ezra Sleight; Hel and Vikram’s tattered copy of The Pyronauts is the last surviving text by an author who, in this world, failed to reach adulthood but who in theirs became a renowned writer of sci-fi ‘masterpieces’ (2019: 2).
 Straddling two universes, the book is itself ghostly, first in the sense that ‘all writing evokes, revives or resurrects what is not present’ in its simultaneous literality and figurativeness (Lustig 1994: 1); second, because Sleight is both alive and dead in parallel spaces and times; third, in the sense that, according to Avery Gordon, ‘stories concerning exclusion and invisibilities’ are inevitably ghost stories (2008: 18).